 The Education Policy Institute is an independent, impartial and evidence-based research institute that aims to promote high quality education outcomes for all children and young people, regardless of social background.

-We are looking for an undergraduate student in their penultimate year of study.
-The successful candidate will have some research experience and an interest in education and/or public policy.
-You will join as a full time research intern, working alongside experts in education and mental health policy and evidence.
+We are looking for an undergraduate student in their penultimate or final year of study.
+The successful candidate will be undertaking a degree in a quantitative subject, have some research experience and an interest in education and/or public policy.
+You will join as a full-time research intern, working alongside experts in education and mental health policy and evidence.
 You will gain experience in producing high quality independent research and analysis.

 - Learn about the operation and running of a research institute, including how it engages with government, parliamentarians, the media and wider public.